buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorPanelProperties.md

 # IfcDoorPanelProperties

 A door panel is normally a door leaf that opens to allow people or goods to pass.
-The parameters of the door panel define the geometrically relevant parameter of the panel,
+The parameters of the door panel define the geometrically relevant parameter of the panel,<!-- end of definition -->

 The _IfcDoorPanelProperties_ are used to parametrically describe the shape and operation of door panels.
 The parametric definition can be added solely or additionally to the explicit shape representation of the door.